 Heel Structure for Stability

 A supportive heel structure helps keep the foot stable and prevents excessive movement that can strain the plantar fascia.
 Shoes with a firm heel counter provide better alignment and reduce the risk of overpronation, a common issue for people with plantar fasciitis.
-A well-designed heel cup can hold the foot securely in place and allow for a more comfortable walking experience.
+A well-designed heel cup can securely hold the foot in place and provide a more comfortable walking experience.

 Choosing the Right Shoe Type Based on Activity